visionik/vBRIEF/README.md

 These examples are intentionally "real-world" and include fields from **Core + Extensions 1–12**.
 Unknown fields are allowed and tools should preserve them.

+**Note on format**: The examples below are shown in JSON for readability and completeness.
+These same documents can be represented in TRON format with 35-40% fewer tokens by using class definitions and positional parameters.
+See the core examples earlier in this spec for TRON syntax, or use a conversion tool to generate TRON from JSON.

 ## A1.
 TodoList (Operational Execution)

 ```json